FREQUENTLY ASKED QUESTIONS

 Do you work with customer's stones?

-Can you melt down my grandmother's wedding ring to be made into something else?
+Can you melt down my grandmother's gold ring to be made into something else?

 What if I don't like my ring or custom design when I receive it?

-There should be no reason why you are unhappy with your custom piece.
+I have never had a customer unhappy with their custom designed piece of jewellery.
 While it can be difficult for some people to imagine a sketched design as a real life piece of jewellery, I endeavor to make the piece exactly to the dimensions I have designed for you.
 Familiarise yourself with my work for a greater understanding of how your piece will turn out.
-I have never had a customer unhappy with their custom designed jewellery.
 My most up to date work can be seen on instagram

 I have a nickel allergy but I want my piece in white gold?

 You're in luck!
 I only use palladium white gold which is nickel free.
 I use this as standard since anyone can develop an allergy to nickel at any stage of life.
-Palladium white gold is higher value than nickel based white gold as palladium is a precious metal so bear in mind there will be a price discrepancy of sometimes several hundred dollars.
+Palladium white gold has a higher price point than yellow and rose gold.

 Do you work in platinum?